JavadTe/mjt-civ-ipriot-smiley/knowledge_and_evidence.md

 6. Examine `happy.py`, and identify the constructor (initializer) for the `Happy` class:
    1. What is the purpose of a constructor (in general) and this one (in particular)?

-   > The constructors are to isinglass the object in the class. in this particular constractor is setting the pixels matrix
+   > The constructors are to initialise the object in the class. in this particular constractor is setting the pixels matrix
    >

    2. What statement(s) does it execute (consider the `super` call), and what is the result?